SignalFlow: Easy install with Visual Studio Code

 , and select Jupyter Notebook

 .
-You should see the screen layout change to display an empty black text block (in Jupyter parlance, a "cell").
+You should see the screen layout change to display an empty black text block (in Jupyter terminology, a "cell").

 6. Create a Python virtual environment to use